Mathew Hale (bishop): Western Australia

 In 1856, Hale resigned to accept an invitation to serve as Bishop of Perth.
 In July 1856 he arrived in Western Australia on the Guyon, which had diverted to Port Lincoln to pick him up, along with his two eldest daughters and sister-in-law Georgiana Molloy, and in November the rest of his family arrived there from South Australia.
 In March 1857, Hale returned to England with his family, where on 25 July 1857 he was consecrated as the first Bishop of Perth at the Lambeth Palace Chapel.
 The sermon was preached by Hale's longtime friend from their university days, Harold Browne.
 According to its usual custom Cambridge University awarded the new bishop an honorary Doctor of Divinity degree.
 While Hale accepted this academic honour, he was reluctant to adopt the style and title of "My Lord", maintaining that as a colonial bishop he would be better without it.
 However, the legal authorities ruled that he must accept it and he did so.

 Leaving his family in England, Hale returned to Western Australia on the convict ship Nile early in 1858, to take up office as Bishop of Perth.
 It had been an eventful and dangerous voyage.
 The problems arising from transportation were evident when Hale had made his initial tour of his diocese-to-be and he had prepared a report on The Transportation Question, advocating measures to make Western Australia a reformatory colony rather than a penal settlement.
 This was published while he was in England.
 Hale's report demanded change in the colony's penal system.
 When copies reached Perth before he returned from England, there was a storm of criticism in the local news media, claiming that Hale's report was "full of misrepresentations and errors".
-However, when Hale's own account of his voyage on the Nile and the behavior of the convicts on it was published, he was vindicated and newspaper editors were commending Hale, even as the Colonial Governor was disapproving because of "embarrassment to Her Majesty’s Government".
+However, when Hale's own account of his voyage on Nile and the behavior of the convicts on it was published, he was vindicated and newspaper editors were commending Hale, even as the Colonial Governor was disapproving because of "embarrassment to Her Majesty's Government".